sepro/onestopstats/docs/dimensionality_reduction/principal-component-analysis.md

   * Linearity: PCA assumes that the relationships between variables are linear.
 If the relationships are non-linear, PCA may not work well.

   * Normality: PCA assumes that the variables in the dataset are normally distributed.
 If the variables are not normally distributed, PCA may not be appropriate.

-  * Independence: PCA assumes that the variables in the dataset are independent of each other.
-If there are strong correlations between variables, the results of PCA may be biased.

 ## Potential Issues